jrglsg/ExpenseApp/README.md

 # ExpenseApp
-This is a simple ExpenseApp from
+This is a simple ExpenseApp from a React course practice.